-Their acting careers are not the only thing that stand out.
+Their acting careers are not the only thing that stands out.
 The actors’ efforts for the message in the film cannot be missed.
 First, Kim Hee As, who played the role of Moon Jung Sook, is said to have practiced Busan dialect and Japanese for three months even before the official filming.
-She stated that this was not only to perform the exact character, but also to make the movie seem more realistic for the audience, without causing any harms to the real people.
+She stated that this was not only to perform the exact character but also to make the movie seem more realistic for the audience without causing any harm to the real people.
 Thanks to these efforts, Kim Moon Sook, the chairman of Busan Council for Women Drafted for Military Sexual Slavery by Japan, who actually led the trial, got on stage after the premiere and thanked the actors.

 - Thorough Historical Research Combined with Meaningful and Heart-Felt Trial Scenes

-The most important part during the production was the question of how to add meanings to the film while making the trial seem as real as possible.
+The most crucial part of the production was the question of how to add meanings to the film while making the trial scenes seem as real as possible.
 So the production team composed the scene after learning all the official trial records and interviews.
 Not only did they filmize the actual events that occurred during the trial, they enlivened the story by adding the episodes that the grandmothers actually faced before entering the court.